-Photos surface of Joy Division's Ian Curtis at an office Christmas party in the 70s
+Joy Division's Ian Curtis at an office Christmas party is strangely wonderful

-An image has emerged of the late Love Will Tear Us Apart singer taking part in the festive season in the 70s.
+Check out these rare photos of the Love Will Tear Us Apart singer taking part in the festive season in the 70s.

 The rare snapshot of the iconic Joy Division frontman's life was shared by presenter Geoff Lloyd, who saw it on a Macclesfield Facebook group called Macclesfield ExPats.

 Explaining its provenance on Twitter, Lloyd wrote: "This is great!
 I'm in a Macclesfield group on Facebook, and someone put up a picture of his dad's work Christmas drinks from the 70s.
 He worked at Macclesfield Unemployment Office and Ian Curtis from Joy Division is one of the colleagues."